goldfinchbio/igvdeploy/README.md

 # Welcome to IGV WebApp Setup!

-You should explore the contents of this project.
+This branch is meant for setting up on EC2 standalone instance.
+To set it up on serverless, try using the main/master branch.
 It demonstrates a CDK app with an instance of a stack (`ec2-igv-webapp-stack`) which contains an EC2 Instance which hosts the IGV WebApp.

 This project is inspired by : https://github.com/igvteam/igv-webapp .